 The Managing Trustee shall provide periodic reports, which are to include securities in the portfolio by class or type, book value, income earned, and market value as of the report date.
 Such reports shall be made available for submission to the City Commission, the Board and shall be available to the public.

 XVIII.
 EXHIBITS

-1. Portfolio Guidelines
+- 1. Portfolio Guidelines - 2.
+Glossary of Terms

 Page 11